Squash footwork and movement drills

 On the same topic of watching the ball, many players incorrectly turn their heads quickly from watching the ball back towards the front wall, a moment or two before their opponent completes his swing and actually makes physical contact with the ball.
 They do this automatically without thinking about it to try to get their focus ahead of the object, much like you would do to lead a duck with a shotgun.
 Players wrongly do this naturally because it is what they must do when they run to retrieve a ball and even when they strike it.

 In a situation where you are anticipating one or two shots from your opponent it is that split second at impact that will let you see which one it is and be on your way to intercept it.
 If you wait to see the ball come off of the front wall you have lost about half of the valuable trajectory input necessary for your brain to calculate where you will need to be to meet it.
-While you must be able to determine where the ball will be and physically "lead" it to that point with body and racket you don't want do do that with your eyes.
+While you must be able to determine where the ball will be and physically "lead" it to that point with body and racket you do not want do do that with your eyes.

 Remember the other elements of readiness and anticipation.
 Try picking between two shots you feel your opponent is most likely to make and react on your first good positioning clue and the snapshot you get from the ball leaving his racket.
-Don't just stand still on your heels, or toes either, waiting to react to the result.
+Do not just stand still on your heels, or toes either, waiting to react to the result.

 The other element of this close watching of the ball is anticipation.
 You must choose what you feel is the most likely shot(s) your opponent will hit?
 From the back corner, if your opponent is late getting there he will most likely hit a boast first or a moderate-to-slow paced rail, if he has the skill to do so.
 If he is on the ball quickly and it is up for him but tight to the side he's probably going to hit another down the same side.
 If it is looser and you are cheating by staying back and to the same side he might boast it or on rare occasion drop it.
 If it is 2 1/2 to 3 feet or more from the side wall and you are turned to the same side or are up high (too high) on the T to cover his short shots watch for a hard cross court drive right around you.
 Keep your body completely facing forward with your racket head up and the crosscourts won't get past you very often.

 Another thing to try in order to overcome flat footedness is, when you see the initial swing of the racket downward towards the ball, try making a short hop with both feet off your toes at the same instant in order to break the inertia and initiate some movement in advance.
 You may want to start this by hopping several times just before and during the engagement of the ball by your opponent.
 Almost all top squash players do the hop and so do tennis pro's, where it may even be more evident to see as they prepare for receiving the serve.
-Good Luck!!

 Web site designed by Online Scheduling Software